dshah2008/dshah2008.github.io/NLP_Classification.md

 ### Evaluation

 The best model was chosen based on Classification Accuracy scores on test data.
 Although the classes have a slight imbalance, we are not interested in a macro accuracy or F1-score because the weightage we want to give each class is directly proportional to the number of samples they contain.
 However, in a real business setting, we may want to assign more weightage to a class like 'stolen card' over 'change address'.
-For tuning hyperparamters, we evaluate the models on log loss scores from 5-fold cross validation.
+For tuning hyperparameters, we evaluate the models on log loss scores from 5-fold cross validation.

 <br/>